-We also have other side projects like www.myrecoveryportal.org and our newest endeavor, if you will, is this non-profit called Sending Light which I’m really really excited about.
-So yes, I have a lot going on in my life.
-But I can’t sleep at night unless I’ve done something meaningful, so that’s how I sleep.
+We also have other side projects like www.myrecoveryportal.org and our newest endeavor, if you will, is this non-profit called Sending Light, which I’m really, really excited about.
+Yes, I have a lot going on in my life, but I can’t sleep at night unless I’ve done something meaningful, so that’s how I sleep.

 Is There a Way to Heal From Betrayal Trauma?

 Anne: Your therapy practice focuses on pornography addiction recovery and treating women with betrayal trauma.
 In your opinion, what keeps women stuck in that trauma?

 Adam: Part of the “stuckness” comes from living with the person who is continually traumatizing them, a person who is not changing.
 For example, a pornography or a sex addict who is really not in recovery and continues to do the same types of behaviors; not only the behaviors of sexually acting out, but things that addicts often do: blaming, controlling, the manipulating, gaslighting, and often even abuse, depending on the person.

 Because of this, it is extremely difficult to work through trauma when you are in the middle of trauma.
 For most women, there has to be a stopping point which either is going to come from the other person making some behavior changes, or, more likely, when she starts setting up some boundaries for herself.
 That’s when the healing really can begin.